raspberrypilearning/create-your-own-world/en/step_3.md

 --- hints ---
 --- hint ---
-To move up, you point in the direction 0 degrees.
+To move up, you pointed the sprite into the direction `0` degrees.
 What would you have to do to move the player down?

-To move left, you point in the direction -90 degrees.
+To move left, you pointed the sprite in the direction `-90` degrees.
 What would you have to do to move the player right?
 --- /hint ---
 --- hint ---
 You will need to change these two blocks: